Jahazgarh

 Jahazgarh or Jahajgarh is a prominent village in Jhajjar District, State Haryana, India.
 It is about 10 km from Jhajjar and about 35 km from Delhi border and situated on Delhi-Dadari-Pilani state highway.
 The 1,320 megawatts Jhajjar Thermal Power Project is about 20 km from the village.

 Demography

 The total population is 4724, of which 2465 are male and 2259 female.

 History

-Jahazgarh was founded by an Irish adventurer, named George Thomas and built a fort here known as Georgegarh after which the village is known by its present name, Jahazgarh.
+Jahazgarh was founded by an Irish adventurer, George Thomas.
+He built a fort known as Georgegarh, after which the village is known by its present name, Jahazgarh.

 Education

 Government Senior Secondary School (from 6th standard to 12th standard) is one of three government schools of Jahazgarh.
 It is situated on Jahazgarh-Beri road.
 As a 'nodal' point, Jahazgarh serves commercial and educational functions to surrounding villages.

 Building of the school was constructed in the year 1956 by the Bansal family, native businessman who are now living in Kolkata/Delhi in memory of their grandfather late Sri Sudhan Lal Bansal.
 Recent renovation and construction of additional rooms by the Bansal family has greatly improved its infrastructure and made it an ideal School in the area which can be upgraded to college.

 Many sport events are regularly held there, though cricket tournaments have been the major ones.

 Late Prime Minister Mrs. Indira Gandhi once visited the school and addressed the people at its playground.

 Government Girl Higher Secondary School (from 1st standard to 10th standard) is considered as one of the best government school in whole Haryana for its infrastructure.
 It was also constructed by a village businessman in the memory of his father Pandit Shiv Chand Rai, a famous businessman and industrialist who also resides in Kolkata.
 The building was constructed in 1974–1975.
 Its prime object was to enhance the standard of education among girls.
 It is situated along Delhi-Dadari state highway.

 The third government school in the village is Primary School (1st standard to 5th standard) is situated at the center of the village Harsh Badgujer.